 - Use masking tape to create squares or other shapes that are two metres apart.
 Have children move from shape to shape while the music plays as a sort of musical chairs. - For older children, introduce coding activities e.g., set up a grid of two-metre sized squares, using masking tape.
 Count the squares, explore concepts of rows and columns, and then encourage children to take turns being the computer and the computer programmer.
 Consider using a variety of cards, including arrows. - Provide measurement activities e.g., provide yardsticks, measuring tapes or rulers (which can be taped together).
-In absence of these, use lengths of cardboard premeasured into metre-long lengths, or yarn or rope cut in pre-measured lengths.
-Measure tables, distance between, etc. - Promote gross motor measuring activities involving different lengths. - Play "What time is it, Mr. Wolf?"
+In absence of these, use lengths of cardboard that is pre-measured into metre-long lengths, or yarn or rope cut in pre-measured lengths.
+Measure tables, distance between, etc.

+- Promote gross motor measuring activities involving different lengths. - Play "What time is it, Mr. Wolf?"
 The wolf stands against a wall.
 A line on the floor indicates a two-metre distance from the wolf.
 Intersecting grid lines space children so that they are two metres apart.
 Alternatively, children can approach the wolf one at a time, while not going beyond the two-metre line. - Set up a ball or bean bag toss, with the line two metres out from a target bucket.

-Cohorting/Grouping: If groups can be kept separate, then child care centres may operate at full capacity, even if the total number of children (adding up all groups) exceeds the maximum under current public health orders for indoor and outdoor settings.
+Cohorting/Grouping: The use of cohorts in child care centres minimizes exposure for children who are not yet eligible for vaccinations.
+If groups can be kept separate, then child care centres may operate at full capacity, even if the total number of children (adding up all groups) exceeds the maximum under current public health orders for indoor and outdoor settings.